LouisFaure/scFates/docs/index.rst

 scFates - a suite for advanced pseudotime analysis
 ==================================================

-**scFates** is a scalable suite for tree inference and advanced pseudotime analysis.
+**scFates** is a scalable Python suite for tree inference and advanced pseudotime analysis.

 It initially is a translation from crestree_, a R package developed for the analysis of neural crest fates during murine embryonic development (`Soldatov et al., Science, 2019 <https://doi.org/10.1126/science.aas9536>`_), and used